 This process helps students prepare for the ECS board certification exam and eventually become ABPTS Board Certified in Clinical Electrophysiology.

-The F-EMG title is exclusive to those who are fellowship graduates.
+This title is exclusive to those who are diplomate graduates.
 The title evinces proficiency in Electromyography achieved through a vigorous training, studying and testing that advances the physical therapist to an expert in EMG/NCS Testing

 The Important Role of AIUM